muj-i/flutter_news_reader/README.md

 ## Responsibilities

-- Breaking News & All News
-- Offline News
+- Read breaking news and all news accross the globe from a variety of sources
+- Save news for offline reading
-- Search News
+- Search news by keyword or topic
+- Simple and user-friendly interface

 ## News Read UI
 <!--<div style="display: flex; flex-wrap: wrap;">